Literal 0.6.5

 </template>

-The include(src, data) function is partially applicable, helpful for mapping an array of objects to template includes:
+The include(src, data) function is partially applicable, which is helpful for mapping an array of objects to template includes:

 <h5>Todo list</h5>